-Action Description point Slide one finger on the touchpad to place the pointer (2) on an item or object. click Press the left button (3) once. double-click Press the left button twice. right-click Press the right button (4) once.
-In many applications, this action displays a shortcut menu. drag Slide one finger while pressing the left button. scroll Move your finger along the right edge of the touchpad to scroll vertically.
-Move your finger along the bottom to scroll horizontally.
-(The scroll function is available only with applications that support a touchpad scroll feature.)
+Action Description Action Description Point Slide one finger on the touchpad to place the pointer on an item or object.
+Right-click Press the right button (3) once.
+In many applications, this action displays a shortcut menu Click Press the left button (2) once.
+Drag Slide one finger while pressing the left button Double-click Press the left button twice.
+Scroll Move your finger along the right edge of the touchpad to scroll vertically.
+Move your finger along the bottom to scroll horizontally (the scroll function is available only with applications that support a touchpad scroll feature).